Hit Me Hard and Soft

-Hit Me Hard and Soft is the third studio album by American singer and songwriter Billie Eilish, released on May 17, 2024, through Darkroom and Interscope Records.
-It is her first full-length album release since 2021's Happier Than Ever.
-Eilish co-wrote Hit Me Hard and Soft with her brother and frequent collaborator Finneas O'Connell, who also produced the album.
-Stylistically, it has been labeled as an alternative pop and bedroom pop record.
-It is the most streamed album on Spotify from the year 2024, and also contains 2024's most streamed song, "Birds of a Feather."
+Hit Me Hard and Soft is the third studio album by American singer-songwriter Billie Eilish, released on May 17, 2024, through Darkroom and Interscope Records.
+She co-wrote it with her brother and frequent collaborator, Finneas O'Connell, who also serves as its producer.
+Stylistically, it has been labeled an alternative pop and bedroom pop record.

-Upon release, Hit Me Hard and Soft received universal acclaim from critics, praising the production, songwriting, and vocal performances.
-It topped the charts in over 20 countries, including Australia, Canada, Germany, Ireland, New Zealand, and the United Kingdom.
-In the United States, Hit Me Hard and Soft debuted at number two on the Billboard 200, and charted all 10 of its songs in the top 40 of the Billboard Hot 100.
-The track "Lunch" was released as the lead single concurrently.
-"Birds of a Feather" was released as the second single from the album to great commercial success, peaking at number two on Billboard Hot 100 and in the top ten of several charts.
-At the 67th Annual Grammy Awards, the album and its songs received a total of seven nominations, including Album of the Year, Best Pop Vocal Album, Song of the Year and Record of the Year.
-The following ceremony, the single "Wildflower" was nominated for Record of the Year and Song of the Year.
+Hit Me Hard and Soft received universal acclaim from critics who praised the production, songwriting, and vocal performances.
+It topped the charts in over 20 countries, including Australia, Canada, Germany, Ireland, New Zealand, Spain, and the United Kingdom.
+In the United States, it peaked at number two on the Billboard 200 and charted all 10 of its songs in the top 40 of the Billboard Hot 100.
+It spawned four singles: "Lunch", "Birds of a Feather", "Chihiro", and "Wildflower", all of which achieved commercial success.
+To support the album, Eilish embarked on Hit Me Hard and Soft: The Tour from September 2024 to November 2025.
+A concert film documenting its Manchester shows was theatrically released in May 2026.

-To support the album, Eilish has embarked on her seventh concert tour, Hit Me Hard and Soft: The Tour, which commenced on September 29, 2024.
+At the 67th Annual Grammy Awards, the album and its songs received a total of seven nominations, including Album of the Year, Best Pop Vocal Album, Song of the Year, and Record of the Year.
+"Wildflower" won Song of the Year at the following ceremony, making Eilish and O'Connell the artists with the most wins in the category.
+They also tied Adele, Bruno Mars, and Paul Simon for the most wins in the General Field, with seven each.